How to write a grant proposal: a step-by-step guide

 Writing a grant proposal can be broken down into three major activities: researching the project (reading background materials, note-taking, preliminary work, etc.), writing the proposal (creating an outline, writing the first draft, revisions, formatting), and administrative tasks for the project (emails, phone calls, meetings, writing CVs and other supporting documents, etc.).

-Step 1: Decide what to apply for, and research the application process
+Step 1: Decide what funding opportunity to apply for, and research the grant application process

 - Make a spreadsheet of grant opportunities, with a link to the call for proposals page, the mission and aims of the agency, and the deadline for submission.
 Use the information that you have compiled in your spreadsheet to decide what to apply for.